Do you think you might be autistic?

 The Autistic Self-Identification Program

 If you mask well, online lists can feel both true and inconclusive.
-This 5-week program gives you calm, structured guidance to find clarity without gatekeeping or clinical jargon.
+My 5-week program gives you calm, structured guidance to find clarity without gatekeeping or clinical jargon.

 You will leave with language for your experiences, a map of how the criteria fit you (or do not), and next-step options you can choose with confidence.